White Africans of European ancestry: Southern Africa

+Hungarians in Africa

 Other European diaspora in Africa

-The vast diversity of European ethnic groups in Africa were once more scattered, however currently every European ethnic group is greatest in South Africa.
 Virtually all European ethnic groups can be found in South Africa.
-Several Sub-Saharan African countries are having more than one million inhabitants with at least one Eurasian ancestor, like Angola, Eritrea, Ethiopia, Ghana, Madagascar, Mauritania, Mauritius, Niger, Nigeria, Somalia, South Africa and Sudan, according to DNA studies.
-Berbers in Mauritania, Fulani, Habesha, Igbo, Khoisan, Malagasy, Nubians, Somalis, Tuareg and Tutsis are examples of Sub-Saharan African ethnic groups with an average much lighter skin than Bantu.
-People from the Horn of Africa have an average lighter skin, mainly because of Eurasian immigration to the region in the past.
+Several Sub-Saharan African countries have more than one million inhabitants with at least one Eurasian ancestor, like Angola, Eritrea, Ethiopia, Ghana, Madagascar, Mauritania, Mauritius, Niger, Nigeria, Somalia, South Africa and Sudan, according to DNA studies.

 Armenians once numbered thousands in Ethiopia and Sudan, before civil wars, revolutions, and nationalization drove most of them out.
 They still have community centers and churches in these countries.
 Before 1952 there were around 75,000 Armenians in Egypt.
 Today, they number around 6,000 and live primarily in Cairo.
 The Armenian Apostolic Church and Coptic Orthodox Church are in communion as Oriental Orthodox churches.

-The 2,127,685 inhabitants of the Canary Islands hold a gene pool that is halfway between the Spaniards and the ancient native population, the Guanches (a proto-Berber population), although with a major Spanish contribution.

-There are some Danish and Swedish people in Africa as well.

-On Tristan da Cunha, the population of 301 people share just eight surnames each of European origin: Glass, Green, Hagan, Lavarello (a typical Ligurian surname), Patterson, Repetto (another typical Ligurian surname), Rogers, and Swain.

 There are an estimated 100,000 Europeans living in Tunisia, most are French with some Italians.
 Morocco has about 100,000 Europeans, most of them French with some Spanish.
 In Cape Verde, around 50% of the population has at least one European ancestor, resulting in many people having blond hair or blue eyes.
 Some 15,000 French people lived in the Ivory Coast in 2004.

+Liberia was founded and settled mostly by liberated African-Americans as well as West Indians, most of whom had varying degrees of European ancestry.
+Americo-Liberians comprise 2.5% of Liberia’s population, numbering about 150,000 people.

+In Egypt, there is an Albanian community.